nbinding/forever-header/README.md

 # **Forever Header**

-An interactive web-based tool inspired by the note headers used in the ✱Forever Notes project. **Forever Header** allows users to create customisable halftone-style designs with wavy backgrounds and Font Awesome icons, which can be exported as high-quality PNGs for use in notes, presentations, and more.
+An interactive web-based tool inspired by the note headers used in the Forever ✱ Notes project. **Forever Header** allows users to create customisable halftone-style designs with wavy backgrounds and Font Awesome icons, which can be exported as high-quality PNGs for use in notes, presentations, and more.

 ---